Do you have a Cycling Accident Claim?

 Cyclists are more at risk on the road than occupants of cars or trucks involved in a crash.
 However, between 60% to 90% of cycling accidents go unreported.

-Our team understands that your injuries can cause both physical and financial hardship and this is why it is important that you report any cycle accidents to the police.
+Our team understands that your injuries can cause both physical and financial hardship and this is why it is important that you report any cycling accidents to the police.

 An expert member of our team is a fully qualified in-house Doctor with over 10 years’ experience.

-Has the accident been caused by a negligent or reckless road user?
+Was the accident caused by a negligent or reckless road user?

-- Cycle accidents due to poor maintenance of the bike
+- Cycling accidents due to poor maintenance of the bike

-- Cycle accidents caused by a collision with another vehicle
+- Cycling accidents caused by a collision with another vehicle

-- Cycle accidents due to the weather conditions/road conditions
+- Cycling accidents due to the weather conditions/road conditions

 By wearing proper clothing when you are out cycling can also protect you if you are involved in an accident.
 Always wear brightly coloured or reflective clothing.
 This will help road users see you and this can prevent you from being hit.
 If you cycle at night, wear a reflective jacket and ensure you have working lights on your bike if cycling in the dark.